-Many pandemics, including our coronavirus (COVID-19), will have a transformational effect on business models in a variety of industries.
+Many pandemics, including our coronavirus (COVID-19), the COVID -19 business impact will positively affect business models in various industries.
 In fact, crises have led to innovation and creation in business throughout human history.
 For example, supermarkets and laundromats were invented during the Great Depression.
-Although it appears unprecedented in its political, economic and social reach, COVID-19 should also be seen as a unique opportunity for business model reimagination and new business opportunities.
+Although it appears unprecedented in its political, economic, and social reach, COVID-19 should also be seen as a unique opportunity for business model reimagination and new business opportunities.

 Analytics can do more than merely describe what has happened during this crisis.
 It can aid in predictions of the future and prescribe specific business initiatives.
 Coupling a broad understanding of ongoing trends with analytic capabilities is a blueprint for robust and flexible growth in this COVID-19 landscape.

 The contactless world of COVID-19 has launched the use of digital solutions to unprecedented levels.
 In fact, McKinsey highlights a nearly five-year advancement in digital adoptions in about eight weeks.
 From banking to concerts, customers are demanding digital services.
 A survey in April 2020 found that 75% of people who started using digital channels during COVID-19 will continue when things return to normal.

 Additionally, shelter-in-place orders have accelerated online retail activity.
 A surge early in the pandemic might be a temporary shift in consumer behavior, but this thought is premature.